manoncarbonnel/php-tools-tutorials/Templates/README.md

 *Explain where your source code is located*

-## Environnement
+## Environment

 ### Code quality

-We use code quality tools which you can plug in your favourite IDE :
+We use code quality tools which you can plug in your favourite IDE:

-*List which code quality tools are used and mandatory in this project* *For each tool : name, link to documentation and path to the associated config file*
+*List which code quality tools are used and mandatory in this project* *For each tool: name, link to documentation and path to the associated config file*

 ## PHP commands usage